adamjthompson/Gaming-Status/readme.md

 ## ✨ Features
 * **Unified Master Sensor:** Combines Xbox, PlayStation, Steam, and Custom PC clients into one clean "Master Status" sensor per person.
+* **Online/Offline Notifications** Receive Discord, SMS, and/or Mobile notifications when users start or finish playing a game.
 * **Custom PC Game Support:** Track non-platform games (like Epic Games, Minecraft, or Genshin Impact) using template funnels or binary sensors.
 * **Smart Ghosting Protection:** Automatically prevents echo sessions (e.g., when the Windows Xbox app incorrectly broadcasts a Steam game).
 * **Drop-Out Protection:** Built-in grace periods prevent a gamer from appearing "Offline" if their game crashes, they switch titles, or their internet briefly blips, keeping play sessions perfectly intact.